 A Great Way to Save on Airfare and Earn Free Flights

 The Gold Delta SkyMiles® Credit Card from American Express makes it easy to save on Delta flights, starting right away with the intro bonus.
-After spending $2,000 within the first 3 months of account opening, you’ll earn 60,000 bonus miles and a $50 statement credit after you make a Delta purchase with your new Card within your first 3 months.
+Earn 30,000 Bonus Miles after you use your new card to make $1,000 in purchases within your first 3 months and a $50 statement credit after you make a Delta purchase with your new card within your first 3 months.
 Most people will earn this with groceries alone.
 After that, you’ll earn one mile per every eligible dollar spent on your everyday purchases and two miles for every eligible dollar spent on Delta flights or in-flight amenities like food and entertainment.
 And there’s no limit to how many miles you can earn.

 You also get additional perks like priority boarding and a free checked bag.
 That will save you $50 per flight and if you travel often, it’s likely to save you hundreds of dollars per year.